Faculty should refer to the links below to update the listing in the course catalog for a department or program.

 - Transfer credit policy — explain any limitations to the acceptance of transfer credit toward major, minor/concentration requirements.

 - Cross-listed courses.
-If your department or program will be offering CPC-approved cross-listed courses from other departments or programs, please list all of those courses here, giving number and title.
+If your department or program offers CPC-approved cross-listed courses from other departments or programs, please list all of those courses here, giving the number and title.

 "Cross-listed" courses are those that may be found under two or more departments or programs — for diversification purposes — such as ENVS 112 being paired with biology for natural science diversification or AMST 109 being paired with an art history course for fine arts diversification (see listing).
 These should be listed consistently in the Course Catalog, as the same course in all appropriate sections.
 Such courses should reflect the department or program of the primary instructor or discipline.
 For example, ENVS 112 is listed under environmental studies and AMST 109 is listed under American studies.
 Please note: the description of each cross-listed course should include information regarding the pairings for diversification.
 Refer students to the original listing.